JKupzig/ModelExperiment/README.md

 # ModelExperiment
  This repository supports reproducing the findings in Kupzig & Flörke (2025).
 It mainly consists of the compiled data and source-code for evaluating the data.
-An empty plot-folder is present so that the code can be directly excecuted of the current working directory is specified as the root of the downloaded GitHub-repository.
+An empty plot-folder is present so that the code can be directly excecuted if the current working directory is specified as the root of the downloaded GitHub-repository.

  ## Definition of model setups
- In the R code, the different model runs as specified using the pattern "m%i_wetland100".
-This names relates in the following to the comparison pairs shown in Table 3 of Kupzig & Flörke (2025):
+ In the R code, the different model runs uses names following the pattern "m%i_wetland100".
+This names relates to the comparison pairs shown in Table 3 of Kupzig & Flörke (2025) in the following form:

  - m8  &#8594; S0, V0, R0
  - m9  &#8594; S1, V0, R0